 Online Yoga Classes start with some Pranayama sessions, which include specific breathing techniques to calm and harmonise the mind, followed by an active, guided Vinyasa Flow ending in a peaceful Yoga Nidra while in Shavasana.
 This class is open to all levels with modifications available for beginners.
 I recommend having two yoga blocks readily available if you are a beginner to Yoga Practice.

 You will need a yoga mat, two yoga blocks are optional, access to Zoom Video Conferencing, Zoom is a free cloud-based platform that can be used for video conferencing.
 Just go to your app store and get it for free.
 Once you have registered for the class the meeting ID and code will be sent to you via the email you used during registration.

 Sign up now and receive a complimentary class.
 Click Book Now button below and enter $15 class, at checkout use coupon code YOGA4ME and your first class is free!
 Only valid once per student.

 Every Wednesday and Friday online at 10:00am AEST

 $25 weekly pass (2 classes, Monday & Friday)

 Book your 90 minute class by clicking Book Now below:

-Understand that yoga includes physical movements as well as an opportunity for relaxation, stress re-education and relief of muscular tension.
+Please understand that yoga includes physical movements as well as an opportunity for relaxation, stress re-education and relief of muscular tension.
 As is the case with any physical activity, the risk of injury, even serious or disabling, is always present and cannot be entirely eliminated.
 If you experience any pain or discomfort, you will listen to your body, discontinue the activity, and ask for support from the instructor.
 You will continue to breathe smoothly.
 You assume full responsibility for any and all damages, which may incur through participation.